Financial Aid Questions? Questions about eligiblity? Get video answers below, or head to Financial Aid TV

 Repeated courses.
 Repeated courses can generally be accepted toward degree requirements once.
 However, each time a student attempts a course, it is included as part of the attempted credit record.
 Therefore, repeated courses, regardless of the prior grade, reduce the student’s capacity to meet the appropriate credit accumulation standard.

 Appeal procedures.
-Undergraduate students who fall beneath the conditional undergraduate standard may appeal through the normal institutional academic appeals processes.
-These appeals should be evaluated for mitigating circumstances resulting from events such as personal illness, injury, personal tragedy, changes in academic program, and the reasonableness of the student’s capability for improvement to meet the appropriate standard for the degree program in which the student is enrolled.
-A successful appeal would result in the granting of a one year probation period for the student to improve the academic record to meet the appropriate standard for the degree program in which the student is enrolled.
-There is no limit on the number of times a student may follow this appeals procedure.
+Undergraduate students who do not meet the standard may appeal to the Federal Student Aid Satisfactory Academic Progress Appeals Committee by completing a "Title IV Satisfactory Academic Progress Appeal Form" available on the Office of Financial Services website under "Printable Forms".
+These appeals are evaluated based on mitigating circumstances resulting from events such as personal illness, injury, personal tragedy, changes in academic program, and the reasonableness of the student’s capability for improvement to meet the appropriate standard for the degree program in which the student is enrolled.
+A successful appeal would result in the granting of a one semester probation period for the student to improve his or her academic record and meet the appropriate standard for the degree program in which the student is enrolled.
+The student may be given an Academic Plan.